 19:30 Cocktails and cuisine for all tastes

 With its grand Edwardian interior, Hawksmoor Manchester is a handsome, traditional-style British restaurant specialising in fine steaks and delicious cocktails.
 A hip alternative in the Northern Quarter, Common is part bar/restaurant and part gallery space - so you can feast your eyes on work by local artists while enjoying cocktails, craft beers, burgers, house chilli, sandwiches and salads.

-The award-winning Indian café group Dishoom provides a delightful mix of food that takes inspiration from Bombay’s Irani colonial café scene in the spectacular setting of Manchester Hall.
+Located in the spectacular setting of Manchester Hall, the award-winning Indian café group Dishoom provides a delightful mix of food that takes inspiration from Bombay’s Irani colonial café scene.
 Or for a taste of luxury, venture to the heart of Spinningfields to feast on a mix of modern British and international dishes at The Ivy.

 21:00 Get into Manchester's music scene

 The city's music scene has produced many internationally renowned artists.
 One of Manchester's long-established music venues, Band on the Wall, has witnessed all kinds of music genres, from jazz to punk.
 Famous local post-punk bands Buzzcocks, the Fall and Joy Division have graced its stage.
 It's also known as a place to spot up-and-coming talent: Mick Hucknall performed there pre-Simply Red, while an unknown Björk sang backing vocals there in 1982.
 Now a not-for-profit venue run by registered charity Inner City Music, performances on the main stage help to support the charity's school and community education endeavours.